Arthur Danto: Art criticism

 Arthur Danto was an art critic for The Nation from 1984 to 2009, and also published numerous articles in other journals.
 In addition, he was an editor of The Journal of Philosophy and a contributing editor of the Naked Punch Review and Artforum.
 In art criticism, he published several collected essays, including Encounters and Reflections: Art in the Historical Present (Farrar, Straus & Giroux, 1990), which won the National Book Critics Circle Prize for Criticism in 1990; Beyond the Brillo Box: The Visual Arts in Post-Historical Perspective (Farrar, Straus & Giroux, 1992); Playing With the Edge: The Photographic Achievement of Robert Mapplethorpe (University of California, 1995); The Madonna of the Future: Essays in a Pluralistic Art World (Farrar, Straus & Giroux, 2000); and Unnatural Wonders: Essays from the Gap Between Art and Life (Columbia University Press, 2007).

 In 1996, he received the Frank Jewett Mather Award for art criticism from the College Art Association.

-He was one of the signers of the Humanist Manifesto.
+Danto artist friend Sean Scully, to honor his long-term friendship with Danto, published the book Danto on Scully, bringing together the series of five essays Danto had written on the artist over the previous 20 years after Danto's death in 2013.